pelayoarbues/quartz/content/notes/literature-notes/Books/How to take smart notes.md

 ---
-title: How to take smart notes
+title: "How to take smart notes"
 Date: 2022-01-12
 tags:
 - books